-As an associate in our International Trade and Investment practice, Christopher Lock assists clients in understanding how international trade and investment laws and policy affect their transactions and businesses.
+As a senior associate in our International Trade and Investment practice, Christopher Lock assists clients in understanding how international trade and investment laws and policy affect their transactions and businesses.
 In particular, he has experience in handling a wide range of internal investigations, together with representing clients in any subsequent disclosures required before the relevant competent authority.

 Christopher focuses on European investigations linked to sanctions violations or export control infringements.
 Christopher coordinates trade-related investigations across the Hogan Lovells European network and has represented clients before the European institutions, and member state authorities including the UK's Export Control Organisation.
 Christopher also works with clients to reduce the risks of an investigation through trade compliance reviews and training.